 - 1. The facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of the member's history and physical examination with medical clearance within 48 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
-There is documentation of drug screens and other relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as appropriate. - 4.
+There is documentation that the member's history and physical examination with medical clearance is completed within 48 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
+There is documentation of drug screens and relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as clinically indicated. - 4.
 The attending physician is a psychiatrist and is responsible for diagnostic evaluation within 48 hours of admission.
-Thereafter, the physician or physician extender provides a face-to-face evaluation a minimum of twice per week with documentation and is available 24 hours per day, seven days per week. - 5.
-After a multidisciplinary assessment, an individualized treatment plan using evidence -based concepts, where applicable, is developed within 72 hours of admission and amended as needed for changes in the individual's clinical condition.
-Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical, psychiatric or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 6.
-Treatment program includes documentation of a minimum of two, hour-long, individual counseling session per week with a licensed therapist. - 7.
+The physician or physician extender provides an evaluation a minimum of twice per week with documentation.
+The physician must be available 24 hours per day, seven days per week. - 5.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 72 hours of admission and amended as needed for changes in the individual's clinical condition.
+Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical, psychiatric or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure - 6.
+Treatment programing includes documentation of one individual counseling session weekly or as clinically indicated. - 7.
 There is documentation that the member is evaluated daily by a licensed behavioral health practitioner. - 8.
-There is on-site registered nursing care available 24 hours a day with full capabilities for intervention in medical and behavioral health and emergencies that occur on the unit. - 9.
+On-site registered nursing care available 24 hours a day seven days a week with full capabilities for all appropriate interventions in medical and behavioral health and emergencies that occur on the unit. - 9.
 On-site, licensed clinical staff is available 24-hours a day, seven days a week adequate to supervise the member's medical and psychological needs. - 10.
-Multidisciplinary treatment program that occurs a minimum of six hours each day 7 days each week.
-In addition, the program is operated with licensed clinical staff who are trained and experienced in the treatment of eating disorders and under the direction of a certified eating disorder specialist.
-If the program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, these do not qualify as residential treatment services. - 11.
+A multidisciplinary treatment program provides daily clinical services to comprehensively address the needs of the member identified on the treatment plan.
+In addition, the program is operated with licensed clinical staff who are trained and experienced in the treatment of eating disorders and under the direction of a certified eating disorder specialist. - 11.
 Mental health and medical services are available 24 hours per day, seven days per week, either on-site or off-site by arrangement. - 12.
 Nutritional planning with target weight range and planned interventions by a registered dietitian is undertaken. - 13.
 The program progressively provides opportunities to be exposed to stressors that result or contribute to eating disorder behaviors, such as eating out, grocery store shopping, etc.